Go to content

 An Introduction

 In recent years many Biblical archaeologists have abandoned their long held "Biblical-Historical" approach in research to a secular one.
 Some insist the Bible should no longer be the focus of the discipline.
 Many academics now prefer to call themselves "Syro-Palestinian archaeologists", thereby disassociating themselves from any Biblical ties to their archaeological research.
-Despite the accumlating archaeological and geological evidence testifying to major Biblical events, most academics refuse to accept such evidence since it contradicts their secular archeological and geological theories and jeopardizes their academic standing if they were to allign themselves with a traditional Biblical narative.
-Nevertheless, numerous independent reseachers have challenged the academic establishment with some success.
+Despite the accumulating archaeological and geological evidence testifying to major Biblical events, most academics refuse to accept such evidence since it contradicts their secular archaeological and geological theories and jeopardises their academic standing if they were to align themselves with a traditional Biblical narrative.
+Nevertheless, numerous independent researchers have challenged the academic establishment with some success.

 Messianic Literary Corner